MicahParks/go-ma/README.md

 Example: Weighted Moving Average (WMA)

 # Usage
-Please see the `examples` directory for customizable examples.
+Please see the `examples` directory for full customizable examples.

 ## Create an MACD and signal EMA data structure
 This will produce points on the MACD and signal EMA lines, as well as buy/sell signals.